 Comprising nearly 100 academic experts from six continents, this coalition was formed with a focus on scholarly excellence and inclusiveness, emphasising gender equality and geographic diversity.
 Our network recognises the urgent need to bolster the EU's external legitimacy as a force for good amid global challenges.

-Exclusive EU-VALUES Event – A Must-Attend Discussion on Human Rights and Governance
+Exclusive EU-VALUES Event Next Week – A Must-Attend Discussion on Transatlantic Security

 🔴 Live & Interactive!
-Join us to engage directly with Varvastian and Seck.
-Ask questions, share your perspectives and be part of this essential conversation!
+Join us to engage directly with Cladi and Hyde-Price - ask questions, share your perspectives and take part in this essential conversation on the future of transatlantic cooperation.

 Ideas and Insights from the EU-VALUES Network